$N=1$ super Virasoro tensor categories: Introduction

 For $t\in\QQ\setminus\lbrace 0,1\rbrace$, computing fusion rules and studying rigidity of $\cO_{c^\NS(t)}^{\rm fin}$ will require case-by-case analysis depending on whether $t$ is positive or negative, and depending on whether $t$ or $t^{-1}$ is an integer or not.
 We mainly leave such analysis to future work, contenting ourselves here with studying rigidity of the simple module $\cS_{2, 2}$ of lowest conformal weight $h^\NS_{2,2}(t)=\frac{3(t-1)^2}{8t}$.
 When $t$ is irrational, $\cS_{2,2}$ generates the entire category $\cO_{c^\NS(t)}^{\rm fin}$ under tensor products, and we expect the same when $t$ is rational.
 Thus, proving that $\cS_{2,2}$ is rigid should be the key first step to proving that all of $\cO_{c^\NS(t)}^{\rm fin}$ is rigid.

 Proving rigidity in tensor categories of modules for a VOA is a true challenge in general.
 For the module $\cS_{2,2}$ in the tensor category $\cO_{c^\NS(t)}^{\rm fin}$, proving rigidity directly amounts to computing a certain $4$-point correlation function explicitly.
-It is possible to use singular vectors that vanish in $\cS_{2,2}$ to derive a fourth-order BPZ-type differential equation for this correlation function, but solving this differential equation directly is highly technical (for recent work in this direction that appeared after the first version of this paper was completed, see \cite{Na1}).
+It is possible to use singular vectors that vanish in $\cS_{2,2}$ to derive a fourth-order BPZ-type differential equation for this correlation function, but solving this differential equation directly is highly technical (see \cite{Na1} for recent work in this direction that appeared after the first version of this paper was completed and that was applied to the different but related super-triplet VOA).
 Fortunately, for irrational $t$, we know how the tensor product of $\cS_{2,2}$ with the vertex operator superalgebra of one free fermion decomposes as a module for two commuting Virasoro VOAs (see Theorem \ref{thm:t-irrational-properties}(4)).
 Using this decomposition, we can express the required super Virasoro correlation function as a linear combination of products of two Virasoro correlation functions.
 These Virasoro correlation functions satisfy second-order BPZ differential equations that can be solved explicitly in terms of hypergeometric functions, and hence we get the $N=1$ super Virasoro correlation function explicitly for irrational $t$.
 Extending to rational $t$ by analytic continuation, we can then prove that $\cS_{2,2}$ is rigid for almost all $t$: \begin{theorem}\textup{(Theorem \ref{thm:S22-rigid})} Assume that $t^{\pm1}\notin\ZZ_{\leq 0}$ and that $t\neq \frac{p}{q}$ for any $p,q\in\ZZ_{\geq 2}$ such that $p-q\in 2\ZZ$ and $\gcd(\frac{p-q}{2},q)=1$.
 Then $\cS_{2,2}$ is rigid and self-dual in $\cO_{c^\NS(t)}^{\mathrm{fin}}$. \end{theorem}

 For the values of $t$ excluded in this theorem, note that for $p,q\in\ZZ_{\geq 2}$ such that $p-q\in 2\ZZ$ and $\gcd(\frac{p-q}{2},q)=1$, $c^\NS(\frac{p}{q})=c^\NS_{p,q}$ is a rational $N=1$ superconformal minimal model central charge.
 Thus the tensor category of modules for the rational simple quotient of $\cS(c^\NS_{p,q},0)$ is rigid, but $\cO_{c^\NS_{p,q}}^{\rm fin}$ will not be since $\cS(c^\NS_{p,q},0)$ is not simple and thus not self-contragredient as a module for itself.
 For $c=c^\NS(t)$, $t\in\ZZ_{\leq -1}$, we expect that $\cO^{\rm fin}_{c}$ will be rigid.
 But extra work will be required to prove that $\cS_{2,2}$ is rigid in this case, since it is not clear how to get a coevaluation map $\mathcal{S}(c,0)\rightarrow\cS_{2,2}\boxtimes\cS_{2,2}$.
 This is related to the fact that when $t\in\ZZ_{\leq -1}$, $\cS_{2,2}\boxtimes\cS_{2,2}$ might contain direct summands with negative integer lowest conformal weights.